FayonaC/dit355-distributedsystems-documentation/README.md

     3. The system shall be able to handle large amounts of requests at the same time.
 2. The system shall be responsive.
     1. The system shall react to simultaneous bookings visually.
+3. The system shall respond to updates fast.
+   1. The system shall provide a way for updates to take effect within 10 minutes of their publication.

 ## Constraints
 1. The system shall consist of at least four distributed components.